DSC-FPTU-HCMC/HandsOnLab-JavaVMOptimization/3 - Java Native Interface Tutorial/README.md

 - For Windows users, please do the combination of keys ```Ctrl + S``` to save the file.

 -----------------
-#Step 2: GENERATE C HEADER FILE USING ```javac```
+# Step 2: GENERATE C HEADER FILE USING JAVA TOOLS

-Get the C header file by using the compilation method of javac to convert the Java file into header file to be used in the C main file.
+Generate C header file by using the compilation method of ```javac``` to convert the writtent Java file into C header file to be used in the C main file.
 ```
 javac -h .
 JNI.java
 ```

-Then create a C file.
+After having the generated C header file, we now create a new ```.c``` extension file and write down the code.

 ```
 touch JNI.c
 ```

-- Write down the code.
+- Write down the code (Delete the comment if you don't like):

 ```
+/*
+* Include the main header file of Java Native Interface
+*/
 #include <jni.h>
+/*
+* Include the generated header file.
+*/
 #include "JNI.h"

 JNIEXPORT void JNICALL Java_JNI_greeting